Ezward/Esp32CameraRover2/README.md

 - [Tags](tags/tags.md)

 ## Description
+EzRover is not a sketch; it is a framework for powering cheap, capable and extensible differential drive robots.

-This project uses an ESP32 Cam, an L9110S dc motor controller and a commonly available Robot Car chassis to create a cheap, capable, extensible robot that can be used by hobbyists or in school settings for experiencing and learning about robotics.
+This repository includes the framework code and a set of instructions for building an inexpensive differential drive robot using an ESP32Cam micro controller, an inexpensive motor controller and a commonly available Robot Car chassis.
+The result is a cheap, capable, extensible robot that can be used by hobbyists or in school settings for experiencing and learning about robotics.
 - Sub-$40 bill of materials, no 3D printing and little or no soldering
-- Closed-loop motor control, pose estimation, go to goal and path following
+- Closed-loop motor control, pose estimation, go to goal and path following.
 - Remote control using a First Person View video streaming and game controller or mobile phone
 - Extensibility via JavaScript, OpenCV and Tensorflow